National Aeronautics and Space Administration Apollo 11 Apollo LM

 Mare Tranquillitatis, Moon

-Tranquility Base has witnessed the launch of 1 rockets, including 1 orbital launch attempts.
-While Mare Tranquillitatis, Moon, has been the site for 1 rocket launches.
+The Tranquility Base launch pad has hosted 1 rocket launches, including 1 orbital launch attempts.
+The Mare Tranquillitatis, Moon launch site has been the location for 1 total rocket launches.

 Mare Tranquillitatis(Latin for Sea of Tranquillity) is a lunar mare that sits within the Tranquillitatis basin on the Moon.
 It contains Tranquility Base, the first location on another celestial body to be visited by humans.